Peter McIntyre (architect)

-Peter McIntyre (born 24 August 1928) is a Melbourne based Australian architect and educator.
+Peter McIntyre (born 24 August 1928) is a Melbourne-based Australian architect and academic.

 Biography

+Educated at Trinity Grammar School, McIntyre studied architecture at Royal Melbourne Institute of Technology where, in 1944, he jointly founded the university's student representative council.
+He completed his masters in architecture at The University of Melbourne in 1950, and, during his studies in 1948, founded the Architects' Revue and continued to serve as a director after his graduation, until 1954.

-Educated at Trinity Grammar School, Royal Melbourne Institute of Technology and Melbourne University, he founded a practice in 1950 that combined modern, high-technology materials with concern for "emotional functionalism," or the impact of the built environment on its occupants.
+In 1950, he founded his first architectural practice that combined modern, high-technology materials with concern for "emotional functionalism," or the impact of the built environment on its occupants.
 His design for an environmentally adapted Mallee Hospital was lauded by critic Robin Boyd as the beginning of a new Australian architecture.
-In 1953, he founded the McIntyre Partnership Pty Ltd. where he served as practice director, principal and senior partner.

-McIntyre formed a partnership with architects John and Phyllis Murphy and Kevin Borland and in collaboration with engineering consultant Bill Irwin, they designed the Melbourne Olympic Swimming pool in 1952.
-He was also the architect for the redevelopment of the pool to the Lexus Centre.
+Two years later, he formed a partnership with John and Phyllis Murphy and Kevin Borland and, in collaboration with engineering consultant Bill Irwin, they won the 1952 competition to design the Melbourne Olympic Swimming pool in advance of the 1956 Summer Olympics; and he later had oversight when the pool was redeveloped as the Lexus Centre.

-In 1972, McIntyre formed an additional partnership with George Connor and Donald Wolbrink and form International Planning Collaborative (Interplan).
-He wrote the 1973 Strategy Plan for the City of Melbourne, which limited high rise development to its eastern and western shoulders.
-Key projects include McIntyre River Residence, Parliament Station, The Jam Factory Complex in South Yarra, Westfield Knox in Wantirna South and the creation of the Dinner Plain Alpine Village near Mount Hotham, Victoria.
-He was the Professor of Architecture at Melbourne University between 1988 and 1992 and has won numerous awards.
-His wife Dione is also an architect.